-The interim lifetables, 2009-11 (ONS, 2013a) provide life expectancy figures for England and Wales.
+The interim life tables, 2010-12 (ONS, 2014) provide life expectancy figures for the United Kingdom and its four constituent countries.
 They are calculated using complete life tables (based on single year of age) for three-year rolling periods.
-The national life expectancy figures included in this statistical bulletin were calculated using the same methodology used for subnational life expectancy figures and should be used when making national and sub-national comparisons (see the 'Methods' section for more information).
+The national life expectancy figures included in this statistical bulletin were calculated using the same methodology (abridged life tables method) used for sub-national life expectancy figures and should be used when making national and sub-national comparisons (see the 'Methods' section for more information).
 The difference in methodology means that the two sets of national figures may differ very slightly.